Giants quarterback Daniel Jones won’t play against the Bills because of neck injury

 Coach Brian Daboll on Friday listed Jones as out for the game along with left tackle Andrew Thomas, rookie center John Michael Schmitz, outside linebacker Azeez Ojulari and backup tackle Matt Peart.

+If Neal cannot play along with Thomas and Peart, that would leave Josh Ezeudu as the only healthy tackle on the active roster.
+Tackles Jaylon Thomas and Yodny Cajuste are on the practice squad along with offensive lineman Justin Pugh, who has played tackle but has not played since hurting a knee last year.
+They could be elevated for the game or signed to the roster, provided another player if placed on injured reserve.

+Star running back Saquon Barkley, who sprained an ankle on Sept.
+17, has been close to returning the past two weeks.
+His status was listed as questionable.

-Daboll said Jones was in the Giants headquarters.
-He was hurt in the fourth quarter when he was sacked on a blind-side hit by Dolphins edge rusher Andrew Van Ginkel.
-He immediately left the game and Taylor played the final 12 minutes.
+Daboll said Jones, who signed a four-year, $160 million contract earlier this year, was in the Giants headquarters.
+He was hurt in the fourth quarter Sunday when he was sacked on a blind-side hit by Miami Dolphins edge rusher Andrew Van Ginkel.
+He immediately left the game and Taylor played the final 12 minutes in the 31-16 loss, New York’s third straight.

 This will be the first regular-season game Jones has missed since sitting out the final six games of the 2021 senior with another neck injury.
 The No. 6 overall pick in 2019, Jones said the injuries are not the same.